Bob Black Wilderness Field Term Award

 Professor Black was instrumental in establishing the Cornell Wilderness Term, which offers unique opportunities to engage in field, laboratory, and other creative work through off-campus courses in the sciences, social sciences, arts and humanities.
 Professor Black’s guidance in establishing and maintaining the Wilderness Term has helped many Cornell students gain a much greater appreciation for the personal and academic value of the wilderness.

-If you are a Cornell student enrolled in any off-campus course taking place in the Boundary Waters of Northern Minnesota (Wilderness Field Station), you might be considered for the Bob Black Wilderness Field Term Award.
+If you are a Cornell student enrolled in any off-campus course taking place in the Boundary Waters of Northern Minnesota (Wilderness Field Station), you may be eligible for the Bob Black Wilderness Field Term Award.
 The International Studies Oversight Committee (ISOC) determines if the Bob Black Wilderness Field Term Fund is the appropriate funding source and the award amount based off of your scholarship application materials.

 The ISOC considers the following criteria when determining your eligibility:

-You are a Cornell student enrolled in a Cornell off-campus course taking place at the Wilderness Field Station in Northern Minnesota.
+- You are a Cornell student enrolled in a Cornell off-campus course at the Wilderness Field Station in Northern Minnesota.